 We found 4 gastroenterologists who accept Humana Open Access near Acworth, GA.

-Dr. Dinesh Patel's specialty is pediatric gastroenterology.
-Patient ratings for Dr. Patel average 3.0 stars out of 5.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Patel is conversant in Spanish.
-He is professionally affiliated with Children's Healthcare of Atlanta.
+Dr. Dinesh Patel's area of specialization is pediatric gastroenterology.
+He is rated 3.0 stars out of 5 by his patients.
+He takes Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+Dr. Patel speaks Spanish.
+He is affiliated with Children's Healthcare of Atlanta.

 Conditions / Treatments